Grace to you and Happy Easter!

-See what I mean by understanding what "thank you" or gratitude would mean in the context of the Holy Spirit.
+See what I mean by understanding what "thank you" or gratitude would mean in the Holy Spirit's context.
 The coming of the Holy Spirit is to strengthen and empower us to bear witness to Christ.
 All the gifts enhance this central mission.
-The gifts are, therefore, like an instrument for something—promoting the kingdom of God, which is grace and mercy through salvation in Christ leading to the forming of the community of faith as the family of salvation.
-Hence, the receiver appreciates the gifts when they are used for the reason they are given.
-This is gratitude 101.
+The giftings are, therefore, an instrument for something.
+They are to promote the kingdom of God, which is grace and mercy through salvation in Christ, leading to the forming of the community of faith as the family of salvation.
+Hence, the receiver appreciates the gifts when they are used for the reason they have been given.
+It is gratitude 101.

 Fr.
 Maurice Emelu

-Father Maurice Emelu PhD., provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu Ph.D., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.